NSWPlanning/edais/spec/intro.md

 **Note:** A common point of confusion:

 * Accept/Reject: Certifier decides if they wish to take on the business.
-* Approve/Refuse: Certifier determines whether the application is allowed or not.
+* Approve/Refuse: Certifier determines whether the development is allowed to proceed or not.

 ### Common Configurations

 There are two primary configurations:
-1. Council providing CDC.
+1. Local Council acts as Certifier.
-2. Private Certifier providing CDC.
+2. Private Certifier acts as Certifier.

 When an applicant Submits for Consideration, they select the Certifier from a list of Accredited Certifers.
-Council is one of these.
+The local Council is always one of these.

 ### Council as Certifier

 Number | Step                     | eDAIS
 -------|--------------------------|------
-1      | Investigate              | n/a
+1      | Investigate              | -
-2      | Prepare Application      | n/a
+2      | Prepare Application      | -
-3      | Submit for Consideration | n/a
+3      | Submit for Consideration | -
 4      | Lodge Application        | EHC sends application to Council system 5      | Determine Application    | Council system sends determination to the EHC

+Detailed message flow is described [later on](#messages-council).

 ### EHC with Private Certifier and Council

 Number | Step                     | eDAIS
 -------|--------------------------|------
-1      | Investigate              | n/a
+1      | Investigate              | -
-2      | Prepare Application      | n/a
+2      | Prepare Application      | -
-3      | Submit for Consideration | n/a
+3      | Submit for Consideration | -
 4      | Lodge Application        | EHC sends application to Private Certifier system 5      | Determine Application    | Private Certifier system sends determination to the EHC and the Council system

+Detailed message flow is described [later on](#messages-certifier).

 ## Transport Layer & Security

 The transport layer is SOAP with `BasicHttpBinding`.
 Messages are sent and acknowledged synchronously.

-SSL/TLS is enforced, and the EHC system can only connect to systems on the default SSL port (443).
-Deployments may terminate SSL at the network perimeter and forward messages over HTTP.
+SSL/TLS is enforced, and the EHC will only connect to systems on the default SSL port (443).
+Deployments may terminate SSL at the network perimeter and forward messages over HTTP on their internal network.

 Messages are additionally secured using [UsernameToken][1].
-The username and password are configured on a per-endpoint basis, that is per-Council and per-Private Certifier.
+The username and password are configured on a per-endpoint basis, that is per-Council and per-Private Certifier instance.
 These usernames and passwords must be identically configured in any communicating systems.

 {% highlight xml %}
 <soapenv:Header>